mominalix/bulk-email-generator-using-ChatGPT/ReadMe.md

-# Bulk Sales Email Generator
+# Personalized Bulk Sales Email Generator

 This Python script uses the OpenAI API to generate bulk sales emails customized based on clients' use cases.
 It extracts client information from a CSV file, scrapes website data, and uses the OpenAI API to create personalized emails for each client.
 The results are saved to a CSV file.